Some IBJI locations may have different hours in observance of the holiday weekend. Please check your local office for any impacted hours.

 IBJI physician specialists are board certified in orthopedics, sports medicine, pediatrics and pain management.
 Physical therapy, acupuncture and massage are also available.

-You and your kids don’t have to suffer while waiting for an appointment, or be told to come back in a week if it still hurts, call the IBJI location nearest you to schedule an appointment or just walk-in to one of our OrthoAccess immediate orthopedic care clinics.
+You and your kids don’t have to suffer while waiting for an appointment, or be told to come back in a week if it still hurts, call the IBJI location nearest you to schedule online or just walk-in to one of our OrthoAccess immediate orthopedic care clinics.

 Please wait...